Tuminha/NHANES-Periodontitis-Machine-Learning-Project/ARTICLE_DRAFT.md

 ### 4.4 Value of "Missingness as Information"

-The +2.8% AUC improvement from missing indicators confirms GPT's insight: "Missingness is informative, not noise."
+The +2.8% AUC improvement from missing indicators confirms: "Missingness is informative, not noise."
 In NHANES:
 - Glucose missing = did not fast (lifestyle indicator)
 - Smoking missing = skip pattern (behavior indicator)

 Tree models can learn from these patterns when allowed to see NaN values.

-### 4.5 Limitations
+### 4.5 Reverse-Causality Considerations

-1. **Cross-sectional design:** Cannot assess temporal prediction
-2. **US population only:** May not generalize internationally
-3. **2011-2014 data:** Later NHANES cycles lack periodontal exams
-4. **Feature set:** Limited to low-cost predictors (no genetics, inflammatory markers)
-5. **High prevalence (68%):** Makes discrimination inherently difficult
-6. **Weak feature correlations:** Most predictors have r < 0.20 with outcome
-7. **Reverse-causality signals:** Features like `dental_visit` and `floss_days` may reflect treatment-seeking behavior rather than causal risk factors (sicker patients visit dentists more).
-We conducted feature-drop sensitivity analysis to assess this.
+Features like `dental_visit` and `floss_days` may reflect treatment-seeking behavior (sicker patients visit dentists more) rather than causal risk factors.
+Our feature-drop analysis shows these contribute ~1% AUC.
+The primary model excludes them for clinical plausibility.

-8. **Missingness design effects:** NHANES skip-patterns create structured (not random) missingness, which our model exploits but may not transfer to other populations
+### 4.6 Limitations

+1. **Single cohort with cross-validation only.** External validation on NHANES 2009–2010 or another national survey is required.

+2. **High disease prevalence** in our sample versus CDC estimates mandates a careful reconciliation of the CDC/AAP coding pipeline and exam inclusion criteria.

+3. **High sensitivity at the rule-out operating point comes with low specificity;** health economic value depends on downstream pathways and costs.

+4. **Missingness signals may partly reflect NHANES design;** portability to clinic-collected data must be tested.

+5. **Reverse-causality features** removed for primary model; their true causal role remains unclear.

-### 4.6 Future Directions
+### 4.7 Future Directions

 1. External validation on NHANES 2009-2010
 2. International replication (KNHANES, European surveys)
 3. Addition of inflammatory markers (CRP, IL-6) if available
 4. Prospective validation in clinical settings
+5. Decision curve analysis for clinical utility

 ---

 ## 5. Conclusions

-Gradient boosting with native NaN handling and probability calibration provides a realistic, reproducible periodontitis screening tool.
-Performance (AUC 0.73) is substantially lower than previously reported (0.95), suggesting prior studies were overfit.
-At 98% recall, the model is suitable for population screening to identify individuals requiring clinical periodontal examination.
+With low-cost predictors, discrimination saturates near AUC 0.72–0.73.
+A two-threshold policy yields a practical rule-out tool, while positive screens require clinical confirmation.
+The feature-drop analysis reduces bias and improves plausibility.
+External validation on an independent cycle or cohort is the next step.

 ---